j2969719/doublecmd-plugins/highlighters/README.md

 ## How to create or edit

-[HglEditor](http://totalcmd.net/plugring/HglEditor.html): create and use the *highlighters* folder near `HglEditor.exe`.
-HglEditor was written for Windows, but also you can use Wine.
+Use [UniHighlighter Editor](https://totalcmd.net/plugring/synplus_highlighterspack.html) (find `highlights.exe`) or [HglEditor 2.0](http://totalcmd.net/plugring/HglEditor.html) (create and use the *highlighters* folder near `HglEditor.exe`).
+These programs were written for Windows, but also you can use Wine.

+On the first link you can find pack of various highlighters.

 ## Additional feature(s)